Banner

 5. Description of your anticipated source of funding for your stay at Duke Law School; and

-The application deadline for the visiting scholar program is April 1.
+The application window for the visiting scholar program opens September 1 and the deadline to apply is April 1.
 As we have a limited number of available seats for Visiting Scholars, late applications are unlikely to be considered.
 Admission decisions are normally sent to applicants within four weeks.

 • Waivers of the TOEFL or IELTS requirement are granted on a case-by-case basis.
 To request a waiver, please include with your application a statement describing the reason for your request.